ehansis/ozelot/docs/examples/leonardo/running.rst

     - 'standard' for the standard mode (surprise...)
     - 'extracols' for the version with extra columns
     - 'inheritance' for the version with model class inheritance
-    - 'kvstore' for the key-value-store version
+    - 'kvstore' for the entity-attribute value (a.k.a. key-value-store) version

 In addition, each mode can be run with or without an **extended data model**, by setting the ``EXTENDED`` variable to ``True`` or ``False``.